LuukvandenBent/DeepLearningGroup9/README.md

 *Figure 13: Different loss curves for different amount of RDB blocks.*

-Additionally, we asses the performance of the different architectures based on the metrics PSNR and SSIM in Tabel 2.
+Additionally, we asses the performance of the different architectures based on the metrics PSNR and SSIM in Table 2.

 <img src="figures/Metrics_RDB.png" alt="Metrics RDB" width="600"/>

-*Tabel 2: Resulting metrics based on the different RDB blocks.*
+*Table 2: Resulting metrics based on the different RDB blocks.*

 ## Discussion